- Records Management

 If your initiative involves the purchase or licensing of software or software-as-a-service, you may need to involve Legal Counsel in reviewing the language of the agreement or contract.
-Under BC's Freedom of Information and Protection of Privacy Act(FIPPA) service providers are considered "employees" of the University and the personal information their systems collect on behalf of the University must be handled in accordance with FIPPA.
+Under FIPPA, service providers are considered "employees" of the University and the personal information their systems collect on behalf of the University must be handled in accordance with FIPPA.
 To that end, we ask service providers to accept that our standard Privacy Protection Schedule (PPS) be appended to all agreements and contracts.
 The PPS lists the inherited privacy obligations of service providers under FIPPA.
 Service providers, especially non-Canadian ones, often have concerns about assuming some or all of these obligations, requiring support from Legal Counsel in contract negotiations.
 Negotiations can be time consuming.

-An Information and Privacy Archivist will assist you with identifying and mitigating possible risk factors.
+A member of the Access and Privacy Program will assist you with identifying and mitigating possible risk factors.
 The most common risks involve the volume of personal information collected by an initiative, the sensitivity of that information, where the information is stored, the over retention of the information, use or disclosure of the information for secondary purposes, and the security implications of implementing a new system.

 Adopt Mitigation Strategies

 Risks need to be mitigated through such measures as adopting adequate technical, physical and procedural safeguards, contractual language, notification or consent mechanisms, and user training on basic privacy principles and best practices.

 Phase 4: Additional Data Collection & Analysis as Needed